Trainz Railroad Simulator 2019 is the title of the latest product in the Trainz simulator series by N3V Games.

 For information about installing and using TRS19, read on :)

 Trainz Railroad Simulator 2019 is the successor to Trainz: A New Era.
 TRS2019 builds upon the new "E2" game engine and delivers a massive graphical upgrade with the introduction of "Physically-Based-Rendering", "Parallax" heightmaps, "Detail Maps" and much more.

-In addition to the significant engine updates, the main new in-game features are listed below:
+In addition to the many significant engine updates, the main new in-game features are listed below:

 - We have tested TRS19 extensively across a range of hardware.
 The preset Performance Configurator options allow you to choose the best settings for your hardware specification.
 If you want to benchmark your hardware against other users, please visit our Help:Performance Configurator page.

 Installing "Built-in" Content

 To keep the initial install as small as possible, the base install includes the Kickstarter County 2 route, plus a Sample Content route.

 The remaining 5 built-in routes are available for in-game download once you have installed TRS19.
 These additional routes are free, and are downloaded at the maximum speed your Internet connection and routing can deliver.

 You can choose to Download All, or download one route at a time (by selecting and downloading each part individually).
 For assistance click on this link.

 TRS2019 Main Menu